 Spark Academy is a free and public high school, open to all students who have been promoted from the 8th grade at their former school.
-Enrollment is open to all students until such time as the enrollment threshold of sixty students per grade is met, after which time students will be entered into an enrollment lottery for admission as space becomes available to maintain an enrollment of sixty students per grade.
-The Spark Academy program consists of four years.
-Students may transfer into the first year of the program only.
+Enrollment is open to all students until such time as the enrollment threshold of thirty (30) students per grade is met, after which time students will be entered into an enrollment lottery for admission as space becomes available to maintain an enrollment of thirty students per grade.

-The Spark Academy program is a dedicated four-year experience, based upon a distinctive sequence of courses and approach to learning with opportunities for trade certification and a pathway toward completing an associate's degree.
-For this reason, all students will begin in year one.
+The Spark Academy program is a dedicated four-year experience, based upon a distinctive sequence of courses and approach to learning with opportunities for trade certification and a pathway toward completing a certificate in Advanced Manufacturing.